ptorru/octoml-cli-tutorials/tutorials/README.md

 Finally, run inferences on the container deployed to EKS

-The last step of the `deploy_to_eks.sh` script port-forwards the EKS deployment's triton GRPC endpoint to localhost
+The last step of the `deploy_to_eks.sh` script port-forwards the EKS deployment's tvriton GRPC endpoint to localhost

 ```kubectl port-forward service/<model_name> -n <model_name> 8080:80```